Stable infrastructure starts here | −15% on static datacenter proxies with promo code SYSTEM

 How data parsing works

 Parsing data is like visiting a website with an automated assistant.
 A script “opens” a page, “locates” the desired elements, copies the information, and saves it—say, to a spreadsheet or database.
+The data parser works by processing raw HTML or a raw HTML file and converting it into structured output data.

 To understand how to parse data, imagine manually opening a product page and noting its price, name, rating, and image link.
 A parser does the same, but in seconds and without errors.
+Parsing converts and transforms raw data, converting data into a usable format for analysis.

 For large-scale data collection, tools like proxies, distributed tasks, and timeouts are essential to avoid bans.
 This is critical when parsing data from websites regularly or in bulk.
+Data parsing work involves using appropriate data structures to manage different data formats and handle unreadable data or errors.

-Tools for data parsing
+Handling data parsing errors

 There’s a wide range of tools for parsing data, catering to both beginners and seasoned developers:

-- BeautifulSoup, Scrapy (Python): Industry standards for HTML parsing.
+• BeautifulSoup, Scrapy (Python): Industry standards for HTML parsing.

-- Selenium: Emulates a browser for complex pages.
+• Selenium: Emulates a browser for complex pages.

-- Octoparse, ParseHub: No-code, user-friendly graphical parsers.
+• Octoparse, ParseHub: No-code, user-friendly graphical parsers.

-- Apify: A powerful cloud platform with pre-built templates.
+• Apify: A powerful cloud platform with pre-built templates.

-- DataMiner, Web Scraper: Chrome extensions for easy parsing.
+• DataMiner, Web Scraper: Chrome extensions for easy parsing.

 An alternative is using APIs.
 Why choose APIs?
 Many websites restrict IP access, making bulk data parsing challenging.
 APIs offer a more reliable and efficient solution.